Dre Campbell Farm

 • A glass jar with a lid

 In a pan, heat the oil until it is hot.
 Do not let it boil.
-Remove from heat and add the garlic.
+Remove from the heat and add the garlic.

 Let the garlic soak in the oil for about 24 hours.
 Strain the oil and pour it into the glass jar.
-Store in a cool, dark place.
+Store it in a cool, dark place.

 Reapply this plant-based repellent every few weeks as needed.

-12. Salt
+11. Salt

-13. Beauveria bassiana
+12. Beauveria bassiana

 Beauveria bassiana is another widely used natural termite control agent.

 There are a few ways you can use it.
-One way is to apply it to the soil around your home where you’ll likely find termites.
-You can also spray it in the area where you’ve seen the critters and in any cracks or crevices in your home where they may be hiding.
+One way is to apply it to the soil around your home, where you’ll likely find termites.

-14. Borax
+13. Borax

 You can buy borax at most home and garden stores, and it’s easy to use for termite extermination.

-Just sprinkle a little borax at the affected area or dissolve a teaspoon of it in 8 ounces of water and spray.
-It is also safe to use to get rid of termites in clothes.
+Just sprinkle a little borax on the affected area.
+Or, dissolve a teaspoon of it in 8 ounces of water to make a spray.

-16. Canola Oil
+14. Canola Oil

 Canola oil is often used in cooking, but you can also use it as an insecticide for termites.